-The Company's foreign currency forward contract, interest rate swaps, TRS derivative contracts (note 11) and warrants are classified as Level 2 measurements in the fair value hierarchy.
+The Company's TRS derivative contract (note 11) and warrants are classified as Level 2 measurements in the fair value hierarchy.
 The Company does not have any financial instruments classified as Level 3 that are carried at fair value.
-There were no transfers between levels in the fair value hierarchy during the years ended ended December 31, 2022 and 2021.
+There were no transfers between levels in the fair value hierarchy during the years ended ended December 31, 2023 and 2022.